mozilla-services/socorro/socorro/siglists/README.md

 Signature Sentinels are signatures (not regular expression) that should be used as the top of the stack if present.
 Everything before the first matching signature will be ignored.

+The code iterates through the stack frame, throwing away everything it finds until it encounters a match to this regular expression or the end of the stack.
+If it finds a match, it passes all the frames after the match to the next step.
+If it finds no match, it passes the whole list of frames to the next step.

+A typical line might be `_purecall`.

 ### Irrelevant Signatures

 File: [``irrelevant_signature_re.txt``](./irrelevant_signature_re.txt)

 Irrelevant Signatures are regular expressions of signatures that will be ignored while going through the stack.
 Anything that matches this list will not be added to the overall signature.

+A typical rule might be `(Nt|Zw)?WaitForSingleObject(Ex)?`.

 ### Prefix Signatures

 File: [``prefix_signature_re.txt``](./prefix_signature_re.txt)

 Prefix Signatures are regular expressions of signatures that will be combined with the following frame's signature.
 Signature generation stops at the first non-matching signature it finds.

+A typical rule might be `JSAutoCompartment::JSAutoCompartment.*`.

+Note: These are regular expressions.
+Dollar signs an other regexp characters need to be escaped with a `\`.

 ### Trim DLL Signatures